diegomarzo/diegomarzo.github.io/_posts/2020-6-24-Hello-World.md

 published: true
 ---

-Here is the blog!

-Lupita the Coyote and me will be writing some stuff with me about Coding, AWS and like my friend told me `ramblings-of-a-java-game-developer-turned-devops-junkie`
+Lupita the Coyote and me will be writing some stuff with me about Coding, AWS, and all the things we think about that can be interesting to do a brain dump here, at the end of the day, like my friend told me this going to be like `Ramblings of a Java game developer turned devops junkie`

 ![image](/images/picture-lupita.png)